AdaCore/gnatcoverage/doc/gnatcov/cov_common_switches.rst

    Request that the report files (index and annotated sources for the ``xcov``, ``html`` and ``dhtml`` output formats) be output in the provided directory.
 If not specified, the default is the root project's object directory if using projects, and the current directory if not.
-The directory must exist prior to invoking |gcv|.
+   If more than one of the above annotation formats is requested, then each report will be placed in a subdirectory named accordingly.

 :option:`--report-title` :
    Request that generated HTML documents (index and annotated sources for the